Expand description

 returnstrue

 .
 Outputs the video stream from a given file as a still frame.
 The frame chosen will be determined by the in-point property on the track element.
-For image files, do not set the in-point property. - A timed
+For image files, do not set the in-point property. - Layer

 MetaContainer